acidburn0zzz/prospero/docs/running_prospero_in_the_development_environment.md

 The first time it may take a while.

-In case of errors, you can re-run the scripts by running:
+If it is not the first time, you need to update all dependencies by running:

 ```sh
 vagrant provision
 ```

-#### 4. Connect to the development environment
+#### 2. Connect to the development environment

 Once the development environment has started, connect to it with SSH: